Civil service diversity award winners of 2017 share tips on running staff networks

 Most support networks are established by staff members themselves, but the winner of the 2017 Employee Network Excellence award had a different beginning.
 The security and defence diversity network was born of a commitment in the 2015 Strategic Defence and Security Review, and involves representatives from the Home Office, Foreign Office, MoD, Cabinet Office, Department for International Development, National Crime Agency, and various UK intelligence agencies.
 These departments are thought to share some common challenges on diversity – people from minority backgrounds with family living abroad may assume they won’t pass security clearance processes, for example.

-It was initiated by Paul Beckitt, strategy leader, with help from Corrie Kevan, deputy head of the Special Cases Unit, in the Office for Security and Counter Terrorism at the Home Office, alongside their director Richard Riley and James Withers, deputy director for the National Security Secretariat.
+It was initiated by Paul and Corrie at the Home Office, alongside their director Richard, and James, deputy director for the Cabinet Office.*

 “It is important for us to hear a range of different views and voices.
 This helps avoid group-think"